ma1onso/django_ansible_template/README.md

 # django-ansible-template
-Simple and beautiful django ansible template for install project in local environment and servers
+Simple and beautiful django ansible template for install project in local environments and servers

 # How to use:
 ## Local installation